-We study the convergence rate of the calibration procedure, its resistance to input noise and the results obtained with the calibration images of Figure 7b and c, corresponding to spherical cameras A and B, respectively.
-Figure 7a shows a typical frame taken by a spherical camera, while 7b and c show frames of the calibration plane grabbed with our spherical cameras A and B. The calibration plane has a width and height of 8 feet and the 529 calibration dots are spaced by 4 inches both horizontally and vertically.
-In order to capture the calibration images, the spherical cameras are mounted on a tripod and approximately aligned with the central calibration dot.
-The sperical lenses are at a distance of 280 mmfrom the calibration plane.
+We study the convergence rate of the calibration procedure and the results obtained with the calibration images of Figures 5.6a and d, corresponding to spherical cameras A and B, respectively.
+The calibration plane has a width and height of 8 feet and the 529 calibration dots are spaced by 4 inches both horizontally and vertically.
+In order to capture the calibration images, the spherical cameras are mounted on a tripod and aligned in turn with the central calibration dot.

-The convergence and noise resistance study is performed with a simulated spherical lens.
-We use equation (13) in order to compute the spherical points \mathbf{p}{ij} from the synthetic pinhole calibration dots $\hat{\mathbf{p}}{ij}$.
-To model CCD sensor array misalignments, we perform 3D rotations of the synthetic pinhole camera and reproject the synthetic calibration points onto the so rotated image plane prior to using (13).
-In addition, we translate the spherical calibration points \mathbf{p}{ij} to model the distance of the optical center from the center of the image and also translate the synthetic pinhole calibration points $\hat{\mathbf{p}}{ij}$ to model the camera translation parallel to the calibration surface.
+The convergence study is performed with a simulated spherical lens.
+We use equation (3.8) to compute the spherical points \mathbf{p}{ij} from the synthetic pinhole calibration dots $\hat{\mathbf{p}}{ij}$.
+To model CCD sensor array misalignments, we perform 3D rotations of the synthetic pinhole camera and reproject the synthetic calibration points onto the so rotated image plane prior to using (3.8).
+In addition, we translate the spherical calibration points \mathbf{p}{ij} to model the distance of the optical center from the center of the image and also translate the synthetic pinhole calibration points $\hat{\mathbf{p}}{ij}$ to model the calibration surface.